 Wintering birds: c.
 100

-In breeding plumage cattle egrets are white with buff feathers on their crown, breast, and back.
+In breeding plumage cattle egrets are white with orange-brown feathers on their crown, breast, and back.
 Shortly before breeding their bill, lores, and legs become bright red.
 Their eyes are yellow.

-Cattle egrets lay 3-5 eggs which are incubated by both sexes for 22-26 days.
-At 2-3 weeks then can climb out of the nest.
+Cattle egrets lay 3-5 pale blue or light green eggs which are incubated by both sexes for 22-26 days.
+Chicks are covered in white down and aggressively beg for food.
+At 2-3 weeks the chicks can climb out of the nest but remain nearby.
 They are independent at 45 days and can fly 5 days later.

 Cattle egrets eat mainly insects but will also take crustaceans, frogs, tadpoles, lizards, and small birds and rodents.

 Cattle egrets can be found in the south of England and Wales.
 They are most often found near livestock and in winter they will congregate in flocks.